justinmahar/react-kindling/README.md

   - Verify ownership in [Google Search Console](https://search.google.com/search-console/) via the HTML tag verification method.
 Paste the content value in `src/gatsby-ssr.js`.
 - **Docz Footer**
   - Add a personalized footer to Docz in `src/gatsby-theme-docz/theme-additions-config.js`.
 Disabled by default.
-- **Feedback Form**
-  - Add a "Was this page helpful?" form in `src/gatsby-theme-docz/theme-additions-config.js`.
-Disabled by default.

 ### Deploy to GitHub Pages